git-pull/tao-of-tmux/manuscript/08-configuration.md

 The paths `~/.tmux.conf` and `$HOME/.tmux.conf` should work on OS X, Linux, and BSD.

-Configuration is done via the file being run upon initially starting tmux, when the server is started. tmux is configured using the same commands as tmux does via shell.
-For instance, `$ tmux set-window-option -g automatic-rename` in a shell is the same as `set-window-option -g automatic-rename` in your config.

-Configuration can be reloaded later via `source-file`, which is discussed in this chapter.
+Configuration is applied upon initially starting tmux.
+The contents of the configuration are tmux commands.
+The file can be reloaded later via `source-file`, which is discussed in this chapter.

 For a sample config, I maintain a pretty decked out one at
 <https://github.com/tony/tmux-config>.
 It's permissively licensed, and you're